-Bill Nye Saves The World Reviews: Whether You Like The Show Depends, Apparently, On How You Vote
+‘Bill Nye Saves The World’ Reviews: Whether You Like The Show Depends, Apparently, On How You Vote

 If Bill Nye Saves the World is going to come back for a second season and beyond, it may well be that conservative viewers and other viewers whose views butt up against mainstream science are going to be put off by it simply because of its ideological basis.
 But beyond ideological concerns, it’s obvious that the show is going to need some tweaking to keep viewers — even those who are on Bill’s side — tuned in.

-[Featured Image by Bebeto Matthews/AP]
+[Featured Image by Bebeto Matthews/AP Photo]